 - Identify next steps for further research or implementation in professional settings

-The course’s agenda can be found here.
+The course’s recordings can be found here.